danmindru/responsive-html-email-signature/README.md

 - Create new signature (with a placeholder for your convenience)
 - Open signature folder using CMD

-> As the AppData folder is hidden, I'd recommend you to opne it via CMD.
+> As the AppData folder is hidden, I'd recommend you to open it via CMD.

 ```
-cd AppData\Roamin\Microsoft
+cd AppData\Roaming\Microsoft
 start Signatures
 ```